CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Methodology

 \subsection{RADAR preprocessing}

-Traditionally, 4D RADAR processing involves applying a sequence of FFTs along the sample, chirp, and antenna dimensions of the raw ADC data to construct a 4D RADAR cube, a dense representation of RADAR returns where each axis corresponds to range, Doppler, azimuth, and elevation.
-However, due to significant noise present in raw RADAR measurements, CFAR is commonly employed to suppress noise and isolate strong RADAR reflections~\cite{rohling2007radar}.
-CFAR identifies local peaks within the cube, enabling the extraction of discrete point returns used to generate RADAR point clouds~\cite{radar_review}.\looseness-1
+Traditionally, 4D RADAR processing involves applying \revisiondelete{a sequence of }FFTs along the sample, chirp, and antenna dimensions of the raw ADC data to construct a 4D RADAR cube, a dense representation of RADAR returns \revisionchange{where each axis corresponds to }{with axes corresponding to} range, Doppler, azimuth, and elevation.
+However, due to significant noise present in raw RADAR measurements, \revisionchange{CFAR is commonly employed to suppress noise and isolate strong RADAR reflections~\cite{rohling2007radar}.
+CFAR identifies local peaks within the cube, enabling the extraction of discrete point returns used to generate RADAR point clouds~\cite{radar_review}. }{CFAR is commonly used to isolate strong reflections in the cube and extract discrete point returns for RADAR point cloud generation~\cite{rohling2007radar, radar_review}.\looseness-1}

 However, peak-detection approaches discard useful information about object shape, size, and spatial continuity contained in the full RADAR cube.
 To preserve this information, we introduce a novel RADAR representation—the velocity cube—which encodes dense radial velocity across the measurement space.
 The velocity cube is a discretized 3D tensor with angular dimensions (range, azimuth, and elevation), where each voxel is assigned a single radial velocity value by collapsing the Doppler axis.
 The velocity cube is computed for each spatial coordinate \((r, \alpha, \theta)\) as the radial velocity corresponding to the Doppler bin with maximum magnitude: